 Or, have a hard time explaining exactly how beta-blockers work?

 Or, become confused about ejection fractions?
 Let alone, hemodynamics?

-In Heart Smart: Cardiac Care for Nurses, you will get:
+In The Heart in Detail, you will get:

 1. The Heart Revealed

 2. It is a Pump, But Also So Much More